openztcc/openzt/CONTRIBUTING.md

 ```

 ### detours
-You can create a detour like this, offset is from the start of the function (you will likely need to subtract 0x400000 from a functions address). `cdecl` can be replaced with `thiscall` or `stdcall`.
+You can create a detour like this, offset is from the start of the function (you will likely need to subtract 0x400000 from a functions address, this is only the case for detours, any other memory access should be done using the full address). `cdecl` can be replaced with `thiscall` or `stdcall`.

 ```rust
 pub mod custom_expansion {